18 Fun Games for Halloween for Preschoolers

 16. Craft Station

-Grab some Halloween craft supplies like these, and set up a craft station where they can tap into their creative sides.
+Grab some Halloween craft supplies like these.
+Then set up a craft station where they can tap into their creative sides.

-If you want to make a game of it, hold a crafting competition and award prizes to the kids for the spookiest pumpkin, most glamorous bat, and so on.
+Want to make a game of it?
+Hold a crafting competition and award prizes to the kids.
+Award them for spookiest pumpkin, most glamorous bat, and so on.

 17. Pumpkin Patch Stomp